 For the last 4 years, Raunak was not promoted to senior group level leadership at a Fortune 100 Technology company.
 As the regional head of Sales, he was leading a group of 35 mid-level leaders.
-Raunak was unable to connect with his internal stakeholders, his focus was disintegrated with day-to-day conflicts, and many of his important initiatives were stalemate.
-He alleged that his vertical head was non supportive and communication had broken down from the top management.
+Raunak was unable to connect with his internal stakeholders, he was constantly distracted by day-to-day conflicts, and his most important initiatives were stalemated.
+He alleged that his direct manager was not supportive and communication had broken down with the top management.
 He was struggling to understand what was stopping his advancement and was disappointed with the lack of promotion.

 To help Raunak, the client organization was seeking a coach having a background and significant experience in communication, management, and psychology.
 They wanted the coach to support Raunak to project his leadership presence, build effective relationships and teams within the organization, and communicate the vision of the company to his stakeholders.

 Diagnosis: To have a clear view of Raunak’s leadership style and provide an actionable path forward, Raunak took Coach Vikram’s EPI™ assessment – a scientific, reliable assessment tool to measure his Executive Presence and influence skills.
 The EPI unveiled critical data for a game plan to raise his credibility to make his stakeholders want to align with his ideas and vision.
 Another crucial gap was identified during the tripartite sessions with his stakeholders, when they shared how his discomfort with silence caused him to miss opportunities to deliberately gather his thoughts and effectively use the silence to come across as a calm leader who speaks effectively and with gravitas.